 The blocked segment is a calculation formula update scheduled to take effect on July 1.
 It would have allowed borrowers with undergraduate loans to have their monthly payments capped at 5 percent of their discretionary income, down from the current 10 percent limit.

-Borrowers with undergraduate and graduate school loans would have also seen a reduction in repayments, with the amount depending on the proportion of their graduate and undergraduate loan debt.
+Borrowers with undergraduate and graduate school loans would also have seen a reduction in repayments, with the amount depending on the proportion of their graduate and undergraduate loan debt.

-A separate ruling out of a federal court in Missouri put SAVE’s debt discharge provisions on hold while litigation challenging the program moves forward.
+A separate ruling by a federal court in Missouri put SAVE’s debt discharge provisions on hold while litigation challenging the program moves forward.
 The SAVE plan offered debt cancellations for those who originally took out $12,000 or less in loans and have made at least 10 years of monthly payments.

-Both of the judges presiding over the twin cases agreed that the SAVE plan, which uses the Higher Education Act (HEA) to forgive hundreds of billions of dollars in loan debt, goes beyond what the statute authorizes.
+Both of the judges presiding over the twin cases agreed that the SAVE plan, which uses the Higher Education Act to forgive hundreds of billions of dollars in loan debt, goes beyond what the statute authorizes.

-“The court is not free to replace the language of the statute with unenacted legislative intent.
-Congress has made it clear under what circumstances loan forgiveness is permitted, and the [income-contingent repayment] plan is not one of those circumstances,” Judge Ross wrote.
+“The court is not free to replace the language of the statute with unenacted legislative intent,” Judge Ross wrote.
+“Congress has made it clear under what circumstances loan forgiveness is permitted, and the [income-contingent repayment] plan is not one of those circumstances.”

 A Congressional Budget Office estimate said SAVE could cost $230 billion over the next decade, while researchers at the Wharton School of the University of Pennsylvania placed the price tag at $475 billion over the same 10-year period.